Chiarandini/TexCompileSetup/README.txt

   3. Running the .bat file which makes the file for compilation and compiles
   4. Return the files and "clean up" the non-needed files

+NOTE my .vimrc code is in another repository.
+The function that compiles the code is called CompileTex
 ==================================================================================
 Special inputs